 I’ve not had the opportunity to put to the self healing WiFi to the test.
 But anything to help the Wifi should be an improvement.

-This is one of the few supertank printers that have an accessible print head.
-Most assume it will last the life of the printer therefore are not accessible.
+This supertank printer has an accessible print head.
+Some brands assume it lasts the life of the printer therefore are not accessible.

 Supertank printers are unlikely to run dry and damage the print head.
 As opposed to cartridge based inkjet printers.